-It looks like Wall Street is bracing for a bear market.
-Macroeconomic headwinds continue to build, including rampant inflation, slowing economic growth, geopolitical turmoil, and Covid-19 lockdowns in Asia.
+Wall Street has officially entered a bear market.
+Macroeconomic headwinds continue to build, including rampant inflation, slowing economic growth and continued geopolitical turmoil.

 We now have further uncertainty surrounding the stock market following the most recent interest rate hike.
-An imminent bear market is potentially on the horizon.
-As a result, investors are searching for alternative investment paths for diversification.
+As we enter a bear market, investors are searching for alternative investment paths for diversification.

-In the past century, we have had over 25 bear markets on the Street.
+In the past century, we have had more than 25 bear markets on the Street.
 Most have lasted an average of less than one year.
-While it may be tempting to sell stocks in the portfolio to minimize losses, panic selling in a bear market often leads to loss of potential profits and even investment capital.
+While it may be tempting to sell stocks in the portfolio to minimize losses, panic-selling in a bear market often leads to loss of potential profits and even investment capital.

 Instead, investors need to develop a calmer and at times opportunistic perspective toward bear markets.
 Let’s remember that some of the strongest days in the stock market usually follow right after some of the most devastating days.